How to Write a Fairy Tale in 8 Steps (With Examples)

 Every fairy tale has 5 elements that make them a fairy tale, these include:

-- Hero/Heroine & Villain: Good versus evil is the common theme in fairy tales.
+- Hero/Heroine & Villain: Good versus evil is a common theme in fairy tales.
 Traditionally, this involves a kind-hearted hero against an evil character.
 Heroes in fairy tales don’t always need to be purely kind, they can have a dark side making your story more interesting to read.

 - Magic: A fairytale with no magic, is no fairy tale at all!
 Think curses, magical spells and enchanted items.
 Magic can be the root of evil, and it can be the only saviour in a tough situation for your hero or heroine.

 - Conflict & Resolution: Every story needs some sort of conflict.
 A challenge your hero must solve.
 The bigger the conflict the better.
 The key to good conflict in a fairy tale is to make the conflict feel impossible to solve.
 Until the last key moment, where your hero comes out on top.

 - Moral/Lesson: The reason why fairy tales are so popular is because of the life lessons they can offer to readers.
 The most common lesson learned from most fairy tales is that being kind can beat any evil in the world, and no matter who you are, dreams do come true!

 - A Happy Ending: The majority of fairy tales end with a traditional, “Happily ever after” ending.
 The hero overcomes their challenge and celebrates their win – The end.
 The princess marries her prince, the poor boy never feels poor again and the Queen never feels alone again.
 More modern fairytales are moving away from happy endings to ending on a cliffhanger or with a sad ending.

 What is the structure of a fairy tale?

 A basic fairy tale structure starts with an opening paragraph to describe the setting and the hero.
-This leads to the problem or conflict the hero is facing.
+This leads to the problem or conflicts the hero is facing.
 Where the hero will have to either go on a journey or become stronger in order to overcome this challenge.
 Finally, the challenge is solved and everyone lives happily ever after.